 Your situation may be different, but the main idea I'm about to present to you will work under any circumstances.

-Letting Your Boss Prioritize
+Let Your Boss Prioritize Your Workload

 I realized that all I really needed to do was level out my workload with one task at a time.
 One might consider that "workload management."
 In order to achieve this so that I can work on one thing at a time, I needed to set a priority on each task.
 However, I knew I needed to discuss that with my boss?